filippomassarelli/udacity-blog/README.md

 ## Result

-This project is deployed with GitHub Pages and can be accessed [here] (https://filippomassarelli.github.io/udacity-blog/index.html)
+This project is deployed with GitHub Pages and can be accessed [here](https://filippomassarelli.github.io/udacity-blog/index.html)

-Preview screenshots below show the home, about and blog post pages.
+Preview screenshots below showcase how the home, about and blog post pages look on large screens (viewport width greater than 900px).

 ![Alt text](./images/home-screenshot.png?raw=true "Home page")